ccampo133/akka_streams_vs_rx_reactor/README.md

-The important part of this approach is that your stream continues to be contained entirely in one actor instance and is sequential, it's just you now offloaded the asynchronous part to a threadpool and you let `mapAsync` manage results of tasks run by it.
+The important part of this approach is that your stream continues to be contained entirely in one actor instance and is sequential, it's just you now offloaded the asynchronous part to a threadpool and you let `mapAsync` manage results of asynchronous computations run by it.

 Another approach would be to use `groupBy` to create a number of `SubFlow` equal to number of available cores: